 Benefits of a 401(k) Plan

-- Tax Advantages: To reduce the employee’s taxable income, contributions are made pre-tax.
+- Tax Advantages: Contributions are made tax-free initially, reducing the employee’s taxable income.
 Alternatively, contributions can be made post-tax (Roth).
 Investments grow without immediate tax.

 - Employer Matching: Many employers offer matching contributions, which can significantly boost an employee's retirement savings.